Evalenc6/Capstone-Project-Pod10/readme.md

 ## Summary

-This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **will allow you to search for recipes by cuising, meal, and dish type as well as save them on your favorite recipe wall.**
+This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **will allow you to search for recipes by cuisine, meal, and dish type as well as save them on your favorite recipe wall.**

 If we had to describe this milestone in three (3) emojis, they would be: **emojis here**